- Arthritis & Joints

 Are there accompanying signs and symptoms?
 These could include muscle aches, joint pains, headaches, poor digestion, shortness of breath, changes in your weight, depression etc. What are the characteristics of the tiredness itself: do you feel better in the morning, only to find your energy tailing off by afternoon?
 Do you wake refreshed?
 Does your energy fluctuate quite rapidly and unpredictably?
 Do you feel better or worse for exercise?
 Is there any annual pattern ie. tiredness aggravated by a particular season?
 Are you suffering with chronic pain?
 In women, is there a pattern associated with your monthly cycle?

 Sometimes patients have already consulted their GP before coming to see me.
-They may have been tested for things such as low iron levels, an underactive thyroid gland, infections or diabetes, depending on their symptoms.
+They may have been tested for things such as low iron levels, an underactive thyroid gland, infections, diabetes or other blood sugar imbalances, depending on their symptoms.
 Quite often however, no abnormality shows up on these tests, but it helps me if you know what your GP has already checked you for, just so that I too can exclude these from the possibilities I come up with after interviewing you.

 Finally, are you taking any prescribed medication?
 It is useful for me to know the details so that I can assess whether this contributes to your tiredness to any extent.
-Anti-histamines, antibiotics, painkillers, statins and beta-blockers are all examples of common drugs which can cause tiredness.
+Antihistamines, antibiotics, antidepressants, painkillers, statins and beta blockers are all examples of common drugs which can cause tiredness.